 Online Customer Service, Customer Relationship Management (CRM) or Tech Support

 You can also specialize and define a niche, such as a certain industry (manufacturing, food, music, etc.) or client (authors, entrepreneurs, real estate agents, lawyers, etc.).
 If you have some sort of specialized education or experience to set you apart in that niche, all the better.
+For instance, if you are experienced in selling on Amazon and other online marketplaces, you can offer to manage that for businesses.

 Before you offer a service, make sure you have a notable level of expertise.
 If you only know what the average person knows, you are not in a position to help others at a professional level in most cases.
 For example, just because you use social media every day, doesn’t mean you’re an expert in social media marketing.
 You might think you can fake it until you learn it, but it can quickly ruin your reputation.
 Be honest about your experience level.
 If you find a demand for something, take a course and practice what you’ve learned before offering to do it for someone else.